-Well, Iron is essential for transporting oxygen around the body, so one of the first signs of iron deficiency is constant tiredness.
-Other clues that intakes are too low include lack of energy, shortness of breath, pale skin, and heart palpitations.
+Well, Iron is essential for transporting oxygen around the body, so one of the first signs of iron deficiency is feeling tired constant tiredness.
+Other clues that intakes are too low include lack of energy, shortness of breath, pale skin and heart palpitations.

 So, who is at risk?

-It’s not a surprise really that women and adolescent girls are at particular risk of iron deficiency and anemia because of blood loss during monthly menstruation.
-The need for iron among women also rises during pregnancy with anemia being quite common amongst pregnant women.
+It’s not a surprise really that women and adolescent girls are at particular risk of iron deficiency and anaemia because of blood loss during monthly menstruation.
+The need for iron also rises during pregnancy with anaemia being quite common amongst pregnant women.

 In addition, vegetarians and vegans are likely to be low as red meat is the best food source of iron.
 The haem iron in red meat is up to six times more bioavailable than the non-haem iron found in plant sources such as spinach.
 We will discuss haem iron a little later!

 Exercise enthusiasts are another at-risk group.
-One in three female athletes has such low iron levels that they are at high risk of clinical anemia and three out of five — 60 percent — are ‘depleted’ in iron, which is the first stage in developing a deficiency.
+One in three female athletes has such low iron levels that they are at high risk of clinical anaemia and three out of five — 60 per cent — are ‘depleted’ in iron, which is the first stage in developing a deficiency.

 So, are there different types of iron?